Skip down to main content

 Introduction

-Opening in September 2025, the Stephen A. Schwarzman Centre for the Humanities will provide a state-of-the-art home for multiple University of Oxford faculties, including the Oxford Internet Institute (OII).
-Established through the philanthropy of Mr Schwarzman, the Centre will be located in the heart of Oxford’s Radcliffe Observatory Quarter.
+The Stephen A. Schwarzman Centre for the Humanities, which opened in September 2025, now provides a state-of-the-art home for multiple University of Oxford faculties, including the Oxford Internet Institute (OII).
+Established through the philanthropy of Mr Schwarzman, the Centre is located in the heart of Oxford’s Radcliffe Observatory Quarter.

-By bringing together humanities faculties, libraries, and the OII under one roof, the Centre will foster a dynamic, interdisciplinary environment for research and teaching.
-The OII community will be housed in one place, strengthening collaboration, innovation, and the exchange of ideas.
-OII will also benefit from increased teaching space and access to a new branch of the Bodleian Library, further enhancing research opportunities.
+By bringing together humanities faculties, libraries, and the OII under one roof, the Centre fosters a dynamic, interdisciplinary environment for research and teaching.
+The OII community has been brought together in one place, strengthening collaboration, innovation, and the exchange of ideas.

-The OII’s relocation has been made possible thanks to a generous gift from the Dieter Schwarz Foundation, establishing the institute as a key node in a global network dedicated to researching and teaching artificial intelligence (AI) and emerging technologies.
+The relocation was made possible thanks to a generous gift from the Dieter Schwarz Foundation, establishing the institute as a key node in a global network dedicated to researching and teaching artificial intelligence (AI) and emerging technologies.

 schwarzman3